If you would like to find a Sports Chaplain for your team, then please contact us below.

 Athens Henare, Director of Student Learning Kelston Boys High School

 Enroy [Sports Chaplain] is not just there for the boys, he’s also there for the coaching staff; there’s a lot of stress coaching teams.
-He’s here for the families; here for the coaches’ families.
+He’s also here for the families; here for the coaches’ families.
 He’s available 24/7, whereas staff cannot be.

 Andrej Lemanis, Head Coach NZ Breakers 2005-13